-John T. McClain, 59, joined the Board in May 2014.
+John T. McClain, 60, joined the Board in May 2014.
 Since February 2019, he has served as Executive Vice President and Chief Financial Officer of Iconix Brand Group, Inc., a leading brand management company.
 From November 2015 to September 2016, he served as Chief Financial Officer of Lindblad Expeditions Holdings, Inc., a global provider of expedition cruises and adventure travel experiences.
 Mr. McClain served as the Chief Financial Officer of The Jones Group Inc., a leading global designer, marketer and wholesaler of over 25 brands, from July 2007 until the sale of the company to Sycamore Partners in April 2014.
 From April 2014 to August 2014, he continued to provide Senior Advisor services related to financial operations to The Jones Group Inc. Prior to that, Mr. McClain held a number of roles at Avis Budget Group, Inc., formerly Cendant Corporation.
 He joined Cendant Corporation in September 1999, serving as the Senior Vice President, Finance & Corporate Controller until 2006.
 From 2006 to 2007, Mr. McClain served as the Chief Accounting Officer of Avis and Chief Operating Officer of Cendant Finance Holdings.
 Mr. McClain previously held leadership roles at Sirius Satellite Radio Inc. and ITT Corporation.
-Mr. McClain has served as a trustee of Seritage Growth Properties, a real estate investment trust, since June 2015, and served on the board of Nine West Holdings from April 2014 until October 2015, and on the board of Cherokee Inc. (now Apex Global Brands Inc.) from September 2017 to January 2019.
+Mr. McClain has served as a trustee of Seritage Growth Properties, a real estate investment trust, since June 2015.
+He previously served on the board of Nine West Holdings from April 2014 until October 2015, and on the board of Cherokee Inc. (now Apex Global Brands Inc.) from September 2017 to January 2019.
 Mr. McClain holds a B.S degree in accounting from Lehigh University.
 Mr. McClain brings over 25 years of executive financial experience, serving at high-level capacities for the retail and consumer sectors.

-Maureen Mullen, 39, joined the Board in June 2018.
-Ms. Mullen served as Chief Strategy Officer of the Gartner for Marketing division of Gartner, Inc., a leading research and advisory company from March 2017 to March 2020.
+Maureen Mullen Murphy, 40, joined the Board in June 2018.
+Mrs. Murphy has served NIKE, Inc. as Vice President of Nike Direct Digital Commerce Flagship and Activity since April 2020.
+She previously served as Chief Strategy Officer of the Gartner for Marketing division of Gartner, Inc., a leading research and advisory company, from March 2017 to March 2020.
 From June 2009 to March 2017 she served as Chief Strategy Officer of L2, Inc., a market research firm she co-founded, which was acquired by Gartner, Inc. in March 2017.
-Ms. Mullen holds a B.A. degree in Human Biology from Stanford University, and received an M.B.A. in Strategy and Finance from New York University, Stern School of Business.
-Ms. Mullen brings extensive experience assessing eCommerce strategies, advising on strategic, tactical and organizational investments regarding companies operating in the digital age, and serving as a thought leader on digital matters.
+Mrs. Murphy holds a B.A. degree in Human Biology from Stanford University, and received an M.B.A. in Strategy and Finance from New York University, Stern School of Business.
+Mrs. Murphy brings extensive experience assessing eCommerce strategies, advising on strategic, tactical and organizational investments regarding companies operating in the digital age, and serving as a thought leader on digital matters.